Vegan Biscoff Cake

 Spread some frosting down the sides of the cake and use a scraper to smooth it out and make a crumb coat.
 Place the whole cake in the fridge for 1 hour, then repeat so the cake has 2 layers of frosting in total.

-Place 6 of the Biscoff cookies on the cake, standing them upright in a circle (as shown in pictures).
-Pipe some swirls around the cookies using the leftover frosting.
+Place 6 of the Biscoff biscuits on the cake, standing them upright in a circle (as shown in pictures).
+Pipe some swirls around the biscuits using the leftover frosting.

 Melt the Biscoff spread in the microwave for 10-20 seconds and drizzle it over the top of the cake.

-Crush the remaining 2 cookies into crumbs and press the crumbs into the bottom edges of the cake.
+Crush the remaining 2 biscuits into crumbs and press the crumbs into the bottom edges of the cake.

-- The consistency of the frosting will depend on the type of vegan butter you use.
-I recommend using a block such as Stork baking block.
-If your frosting is too runny, add more powdered sugar until you reach your desired consistency.
+- The consistency of the buttercream will depend on the type of vegan margarine you use.
+I used Vitalite.
+If it’s too runny, add more icing sugar until you reach your desired consistency.
+If it’s too thick, add some plant-based milk.